Yogarajan12/Yogarajan12/README.md

 ### ICU Extubation Outcomes & Length-of-Stay Prediction — NUS × Singapore General Hospital

-I am continuing a research collaboration with professors at the **National University of Singapore** and clinicians at **Singapore General Hospital** on interpretable machine-learning models for successful ICU extubation — whether a patient can remain safely off invasive ventilatory support — and length of stay.
+I am continuing a research collaboration with professors at the **National University of Singapore** and clinicians at **Singapore General Hospital** on interpretable machine-learning models for successful ICU extubation (whether a patient can remain safely off invasive ventilatory support) and length of stay.

 The project has grown from an initial predictive-modelling study into a longer-term effort to determine what would make such a system trustworthy enough for real clinical use.
 Current work focuses on stronger patient-level validation, interpretability, uncertainty and failure-mode analysis while preserving meaningful clinician oversight.
 We are working towards **publication and eventual clinical deployment**.

-*Ongoing collaboration; code and manuscript are not public because the work involves clinical data.*
+*Ongoing collaboration; code and manuscript are not public yet.*

 ### Frontier-Model Cooperation & Steerability — Game Theory & Evolutionary Algorithms